Moises898/Algorithmic-Trading-Original-Repo/Logs.md

 - Fix the multiple threads, when the first interval of time is reached the new interval is not working, causing open multiple entries and reaching the max.
 - Optimize rest of the modules.
 - Work in generate a Q1 performance.

+## 14/12/2024

+GUI updated according new live_trading functions

+# Pending Functions

+Automatic optimization: Execute this function automatically every certain interval.
+Function will execute a backtest and adjust parameters based on these.